-Last year me and a travel buddy were in Guatamala during Christmas, stuck in a foreign place far from home.
-We decided to set ourselves a challenge: to hike up the highest point of Central America, the Tajamulco volcano, and to make it up there in time for the break of day for an epic morning view and what we hoped would be an unforgettable Christmas day.
+Last year, my travel buddy and I were in Guatemala during Christmas, stuck in a foreign place far from home, looking to do something epic.
+We set ourselves a challenge: to hike up the highest point of Central America, the Tajamulco volcano, and to make it up there in time for what we hoped would be an epic morning view.
 Our night-time ascent turned out to be pretty crazy… I wrote up this story shortly after.

 “It’sss all about the ffffucking money!”, our guide slurs as he wags his finger vaguely into my face, nearly tipping over a bottle of liquor in front of him.
 It’s the third consecutive time our guide has said this now, and I don’t entirely know where this is going.